 For those that missed it, here’s a quick recap:

-1. Involve the kids in setting their own rules on screen time.
+1. Involve kids in setting their own rules on screen time.
 They’ll surprise you!

 For kids over the age of four, open up the conversation around how much time they think they should be allowed on their screens.
 Chances are you’ll be surprised at how little time they suggest.
-This can open up the discussion of what’s realistic and is the first step in setting boundaries.
+This can kick off discussion about what’s realistic—the first step in setting boundaries.

 2. Practise mindfulness with them

-They will dread the moment when you say ‘screen time is up now’.
-To help manage a meltdown – which we know so many parents have suffered when it comes to ending screen time – practise mindfulness together.
-For example, deep breathing is great when you’re asking them to wrap up screen time, to help manage the transition.
+They will dread the moment when you say ‘screen time is up’.
+To help manage a meltdown—we know so many parents face this when ending screen time—practise mindfulness together.
+Deep breathing is great when you’re asking them to wrap up screen time, to help manage the transition.

-3. Don’t cut them off as soon as their agreed screen time is up
+3. Don’t cut them off as soon as screen time is up

-It is guaranteed that you would be frustrated if you were cut off halfway through an email!
-Empathise that they may be in the middle of a turn or near the end of a round on a game with just 2 minutes left.
+Wouldn’t you would be frustrated if you were cut off halfway through an email?
+Empathise—they may be in the middle of a turn, or near the end of a round on a game with just 2 minutes left.
 Instead, say ‘When this is finished…’, and create a clear expectation so they don’t ask to start another round.

 Looking for part-time childcare?